Code-Institute-Submissions/life-expectancy-project/README.md

 ### Objectives

-This page intends to break down the average life expectancy of men and women around the world over a 55 year period.
+To break down the average life expectancy of men and women around the world over a 55 year period.

 ### What does it do?

-The idea is that you are able to filter by each of the 39 countries in order to access male and female stats on life expectancy from 1960 - 2015.
-This then allows you to see more clearly how the average life expectancy was calculated and has changed from 1960 - 2015.
+You can see the life expectancy of men and women across 39 countries between 1960 - 2015.
+The four graphs interact with each other displaying how life expectancy has changed in this time period.

 ### How does it work

 The data for this site was stored in MongoDB.
-This website uses Flask as a framework and is styled using CSS and Bootstrap.
+It uses Flask as a framework and is styled using CSS and Bootstrap.
 DC.js is then used to enable D3.js and Crossfilter.js to work together to manipulate the data and design graphics.
 The tour is created using intro.js.

 ## Tech Used